davidmiller/repertoire/content/pages/the-top-25-jazz-standards.md

 {{ h2("A relatively small number of songs comprise the majority of calls") }}

 If you only knew 10 songs, this would make up 20% of all calls at jam sessions.
-If you only knew 25 songs this would get you to 40%.
+If you knew 25 songs this would get you to 40%.

 ![Chart of call count percentage]({static}/images/512-call-count-perc.png)

 Getting to the point where you knew every other song requires you to know 35 songs - which is in fact very manageable.
-One of the challenges that face musicians starting out in their journey to conquer the jazz repertoire is knowing which songs these are.

-To help with that, I've incorporated a list of the "Top 10" and "Top 25" tunes into this site.
 These songs are broadly-speaking driven by this data, although I've editorialised slightly to make them fit such nice round numbers and make the lists more approachable.
+(A link to the full data is below if you're curious to see the full list.)

 {{ h2("Top 10 standards (20% of all calls)") }}